Contact | Join | Shop

 New Plimmoth Gard

-It's the 201st Anniversary of the laying of the cornerstone of Pilgrim Hall on September 1, 1824!
+It’s the 201st Anniversary of the laying of the cornerstone of Pilgrim Hall observed this year on Sunday, August 31st!
+(Our historic anniversary is September 1st.)
 Celebrate with FREE ADMISSION, birthday cupcakes and special festivities all day!

 • New Plimmoth Gard costumed re-enactors fire volleys and share stories of 17th-century life on the front lawn.